ppyrka98/Internet-and-Linux/internet.md

 #### What is REST and who is Roy Fielding?
 - Roy fielding is an American computer scientist and the originator of the Representational State Transfer architectural style
 - REST is the the entire Web's architecture.
-REST is defined through constraints like Statelessness, Cacheability, Resources and representations, Self-descriptive messages, and a bunch of others.
+REST is defined through constraints like Statelessness, Cacheability, Self-descriptive messages, and a bunch of others.

-  **What each constraint means**
+  **What the constraints mean**
     - Statelessness means that each request must contain all of the information necessary for the server to understand the request and cannot take advantage of stored context on the server.
-    -
+    - Cacheability means that if a response is marked cacheable, the client is allowed to reuse the data for later requests.
+    - Self-descriptive messages means that messages should include info about how their payload should be processed and identifies the resource it concerns.

 -